dof-dss/nicsdru_unity/README.md

 Under multi site, Lando commands may be run as follows: lando drush -l uregni cr lando -h uregni mysql

+After connecting to the Platform server using 'platform ssh', drush commands may be run as follows (in the /app/web directory):
+../vendor/bin/drush -l uregni cr

 # Licence
 Unless stated otherwise, the codebase is released under [the MIT License](http://www.opensource.org/licenses/mit-license.php).
 This covers both the codebase and any sample code in the documentation.